forderud/WindowsManagement/README.md

+**DISCLAIMER**: This document is a work-in-progress collection of quotes, links and notes related to management of Windows computers.
+Please contact the author if something is incorrect or missing, and the document will be updated.

 ## Windows [Client management](https://learn.microsoft.com/en-us/windows/client-management/) notes

 The Windows MDM APIs form the **foundation for how MDM tools interact with the underlying operating system**.
 MDM tools like InTune, ManageEngine, Ivanti,